 '''

 public final class ClientRegistration {

 private String registrationId;

 private String clientId;

 private String clientSecret;

 (3)

-private ClientAuthenticationMethod clientAuthenticationMethod;
+private ClientAuthenticationMethod clientAuthenticationMethod; 4

 private String redirectUri; 6

-private Set<String> scopes; 7

 private ProviderDetails providerDetails;

 private String clientName; 8

 public class ProviderDetails {

 private String authorizationUri;

 9

 private String tokenUri;

 private UserInfoEndpoint userInfoEndpoint;

 private String jwkSetUri;

 private String issuerUri;

 (12)

 private Map<String, Object> configurationMetadata;

 public class UserInfoEndpoint {

 private String uri; (4)

 private AuthenticationMethod authenticationMethod;

 private String userNameAttributeName;

 }

 }

 }

 '''

-- 1 registrationId: The ID that uniquely identifies the ClientRegistration. - (2) client Id: The client identifier. - 3 clientSecret: The client secret. - 4 clientAuthenticationMethod: The method used to authenticate the Client with the Provider.
-The supported values are basic, post and none (public clients). - 5 authorizationGrantType: The OAuth 2.0 Authorization Framework defines four Authorization Grant types.
-The supported values are authorization_code, client_credentials and password. - © redirectUri: The client's registered redirect URI that the Authorization Server redirects the enduser's user-agent to after the end-user has authenticated and authorized access to the client. - 7 scopes: The scope(s) requested by the client during the Authorization Request flow, such as openid, email, or profile. - ® clientName: A descriptive name used for the client.
-The name may be used in certain scenarios, such as when displaying the name of the client in the auto-generated login page. - authorizationUri: The Authorization Endpoint URI for the Authorization Server. - tokenUri: The Token Endpoint URI for the Authorization Server. - 1 jwkSetUri: The URI used to retrieve the JSON Web Key (JWK) Set from the Authorization Server, which contains the cryptographic key(s) used to verify the JSON Web Signature (JWS) of the ID
+- 1 registrationId: The ID that uniquely identifies the ClientRegistration. - (2) client Id: The client identifier. - 3 clientSecret: The client secret. - ClientAuthenticationMethod: The method used to authenticate the Client with the Provider.
+The supported values are client_secret_basic, client_secret_post, private_key_jwt, client_secret_jwt and none (public clients). - 5 authorizationGrantType: The OAuth 2.0 Authorization Framework defines four Authorization Grant types.
+The supported values are authorization_code, client_credentials, password, as well as, extension grant type urn:ietf:params:oauth:grant-type:jwt-bearer. - © redirectUri: The client's registered redirect URI that the Authorization Server redirects the enduser's user-agent to after the end-user has authenticated and authorized access to the client. - 7 scopes: The scope(s) requested by the client during the Authorization Request flow, such as openid, email, or profile. - (8) clientName: A descriptive name used for the client.
+The name may be used in certain scenarios, such as when displaying the name of the client in the auto-generated login page. - @ authorizationUri: The Authorization Endpoint URI for the Authorization Server. - tokenUri: The Token Endpoint URI for the Authorization Server.

-Token and optionally the UserInfo Response.

-- 2 issuerUri: Returns the issuer identifier uri for the OpenID Connect 1.0 provider or the OAuth 2.0 Authorization Server. - 3 configurationMetadata: The OpenID Provider Configuration Information.
-This information will only be available if the Spring Boot 2.x property spring.security.oauth2.client.provider.[providerId].issuerUri is configured. - (userInfoEndpoint)uri: The UserInfo Endpoint URI used to access the claims/attributes of the authenticated end-user. - (5) (userInfoEndpoint)authenticationMethod: The authentication method used when sending the access token to the UserInfo Endpoint.
+- 1 jwkSetUri: The URI used to retrieve the JSON Web Key (JWK) Set from the Authorization Server, which contains the cryptographic key(s) used to verify the JSON Web Signature (JWS) of the ID Token and optionally the UserInfo Response. - (1) issuerUri: Returns the issuer identifier uri for the OpenID Connect 1.0 provider or the OAuth 2.0 Authorization Server. - (3) configurationMetadata: The OpenID Provider Configuration Information.
+This information will only be available if the Spring Boot 2.x property spring.security.oauth2.client.provider.[providerId].issuerUri is configured. - (userInfoEndpoint)uri: The UserInfo Endpoint URI used to access the claims/attributes of the authenticated end-user. - (is (userInfoEndpoint)authenticationMethod: The authentication method used when sending the access token to the UserInfo Endpoint.
 The supported values are header, form and query. - 6 userNameAttributeName: The name of the attribute returned in the UserInfo Response that references the Name or Identifier of the end-user.